Somnathai/Plant-disease-Detection/README.md

 ### How it works:
 * Download the zip file.
 * Install the Android Application, it will be named 'LeafMate'.
-* Open the application and take a picture using a mobile
+* Open the application and take a picture using a mobile.
+* It will show the name of the particular disease with accuracy of our model.

 ### Some pictures while using the Android application: